Back 4 Blood: Development

 Back 4 Blood was developed by Turtle Rock Studios, including seven of the developers who worked on the demo that became Left 4 Dead.
 According to the development team, Back 4 Blood features a more expanded story than the Left 4 Dead games, and has a more uplifting tone than other zombie games.
 Phil Robb, the game's creative director, added that the Cleaners are more confident and capable, unlike the everymen from Left 4 Dead.
 The team included the card systems because they felt that it can keep Back 4 Blood dynamic and challenging for veteran players; Turtle Rock added a Classic mode, a more accessible experience that removes the cards, for new players.

 Back 4 Blood was announced in March 2019 by Turtle Rock and publisher Warner Bros.
 Games.
 It was unveiled during The Game Awards 2020, with the closed alpha releasing December 17, 2020.
 Initially set to be released on June 22, 2021, the game was delayed to October 12, 2021 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. An open beta was released in mid-August 2021.
-The first phase began with an early access from August 5 to August 9 for players who have pre-ordered Back 4 Blood.
+The first phase began with an early access from August 5 to August 9 for players who had pre-ordered Back 4 Blood.
 The second phase began and was available for all players from August 12 to August 16.

 In January 2022, during a Reddit AMA, Turtle Rock Studios confirmed plans for future paid downloadable content, to which new characters will be tied.
 The first expansion, titled "Tunnels of Terror", was released on April 12, 2022.
 The expansion introduces two playable characters and a player-versus-environment activity named Ridden Hives.
 The second expansion, titled "Children of the Worm", was released on August 30, 2022.
 This expansion introduces a playable cleaner named "Prophet" Dan, an act for the player-versus-environment campaign mode and four new enemies.
 On December 6, 2022, the third and final expansion, "River of Blood" was released.
 In January 2023, Turtle Rock announced that they had shifted their development resources to their next project, and no additional content updates would be released for Back 4 Blood.